-General access computing laboratories
+'General access' computing laboratories

-General access computing laboratories are available for general use by all students registered in the School of Computing Sciences.
+'General access' computing laboratories are available for general use by all students registered in the School of Computing Sciences.
+However, these laboratories may be booked by teaching staff for specific classes and are unavailable for general student use during these periods.

-Level Room Laboratory Name
+Level Room Laboratory name

-4 442 PC Laboratory 386 PC-NFS
+4 442 Sun Classic Laboratory

-4 443 Sun Laboratory - X-Terminals
+4 443 Sun Laboratory- X-Terminals, ELC workstations

-4 443 PC Laboratory 386 PC-NFS
+2 233 PC Laboratory 386 PC-NFS

-2 230 PC Laboratory 486 PC-NFS
+2 230 PC Laboratory NEC 386 PC-NFS

+2 229 PC-Laboratory 486 PC-NFS

-As equipment is upgraded this may change.
+As equipment is upgraded the functions of these laboratories may change.